spacemeshos/protocol/intro.md

 ## Consensus

 Consensus in the Spacemesh protocol consists of several independent components that work together to allow each network node to independently arrive at the same canonical view of blocks and transactions in a [Byzantine Fault Tolerant-fashion](https://en.wikipedia.org/wiki/Byzantine_fault), i.e., even if those nodes haven't seen precisely the same information at precisely the same time.
-What follows is a very brief overview; see Consensus [LINK forthcoming] for more information.
+What follows is a very brief overview; see [Consensus](consensus/01-overview.md) for more information.

 ### Tortoise and Hare

 Once many miners have produced candidate blocks for a given layer, how does the network achieve consensus on the canonical set of blocks and transactions that form the layer?
 In other words, how does a transaction become finalized?

 Spacemesh employs a two-step process to achieve finality.
 The first step is the Hare protocol, which each node runs at the end of every layer.
 It’s a Byzantine agreement protocol that allows the network to quickly achieve consensus on a canonical set of blocks.
 The output of the Hare allows bootstrapping of the consensus of the Tortoise, which is a slower, vote-based protocol that methodically counts the votes for and against each block, leading to eventual, final consistency.
 Each node uses the output of the Hare protocol to decide which previous blocks its newly-produced blocks should vote for.
-See Consensus [LINK forthcoming] for more information on these protocols.
+See [Consensus](consensus/01-overview.md) for more information on these protocols.

 ## Networking